kuhn-ruess/cmdbsyncer-docs/docs/index.md

 * Linux and Windows

 ### Netbox
-* Rulebased Export and Import Devices to Netbox
+* Rulebased Export and Import Devices and VMs to/from Netbox

+### I-DOIT
+* Rulebased Export and Import Devices to/from I-Doit

+### BMC Remedy
+* Limited import from BMC Remedy

 ### Cisco DNA
 * Import devices and their Interface Information